 I knew GP Basic long before I knew BABYMETAL.
-GP Basic was a Korean girl group who debuted back in 2010, and their members were aged 12 to 15 at that time.
+GP Basic was a Korean girl group who debuted back in 2010, and its members were aged 12 to 15 at that time.
 They were the talk of the town for a bit, but they eventually disbanded and only the maknae Janey continued to pursue idol-dom when she got older.

-BABYMETAL, on the other hand, is a Japanese band who plays “kawaii metal.”
-The core members are girls who sing in high-pitched voices, and they were only 11 to 13 years old when the band debuted.
-They became viral sometime in the mid-2010’s, and that’s how I quote-unquote discovered them.
+BABYMETAL, on the other hand, is a Japanese band that plays “kawaii metal.”
+The core members are girls — like literal girls — who sing in high-pitched voices.
+I quote-unquote discovered them after they went viral sometime in the mid-2010’s.

-I no longer recall the specific songs that pulled me into this pop music blackhole, but I’m certain I was into J-Pop first before I got into K-Pop.
+I no longer recall the specific songs that pulled me into this pop music blackhole, but I am certain I was into J-Pop first before I got into K-Pop.

 My interest in J-Pop sort of sprouted from my teenage obsession with Japanese dramas.
-I lived in a dorm back then and my life was upended when, one day, somebody brought to our room a pirated DVD copy of the TV series Hana Kimi.
+I lived in a dorm back then, and my life was upended when some random student brought a pirated DVD copy of the TV series Hana Kimi.
 The show’s premise was absurd — a girl pretended to be a boy so she could go to the same all-boys school that her crush attended — but the jokes were funny and Ikuta Toma was gorgeous.
 My friends and I got hooked.

 Week after week, some other student would bring another DVD of a new dorama for us to watch.
 Unlike Korean dramas, Japanese TV series had only 10 to 12 episodes, and each episode was just half-an-hour long.
 They were easy to binge, especially for high school students who had schoolwork to do and other teen problems to deal with.